 Getting An Option Mentor

-Once you answer that question start finding your candidates to be a mentor.
+Once you answer that question, start finding your candidates to be a mentor.
 Instead of just asking them to be your mentor, which will lead to a definite no, introduce yourself to them and establish a relationship with that person.
 Try to find ways to bring something to the table.
-Everyone has something to offer and if you can find a way that you are helpful to them then they will be helpful to you.
+Everyone has something to offer, and if you can find a way that you are helpful to them, then they will be beneficial to you.
 Show your would-be mentor that you are dedicated and that you've come a long way on your own.
 Remember, somebody worth being a mentor is busy and is probably being asked for their time on a consistent basis.
 Find a way to stand out.

 Option Trading Advantageous Versus Stock Trading

 Stock trading is so cut and dry.
-You go long or you go short, you profit if the stock goes up or if it goes down.
+You go long, or you go short, you profit if the stock goes up or if it goes down.
 That sounds boring to us.
-With options you can do so much more.
-Sure you can profit if the stock goes up or down but now you can also profit if the stock doesn't move, volatility increases or decreases, or just by letting time pass by.
-Once you begin to learn options don't get stuck in basic strategies.
-Venture out and learn the other strategies you may just find your next favorite strategy.
+With options, you can do so much more.
+Sure you can profit if the stock goes up or down, but now you can also profit if the stock doesn't move, volatility increases or decreases, or just by letting time pass by.
+Once you begin to learn options, don't get stuck in basic strategies.
+Venture out and discover the other strategies you may find your next favorite strategy.

-Options hold one major advantage over stock trading for new traders.
+Options hold one significant advantage over stock trading for new traders.
 Ready for it?
 They are cheap to trade.
 Let's look at a scenario

 Total cost of trade: 1,250 + 7.95 + 7.95 = 1265.90

 Cost per share: 1265.90 / 25 = 50.64

 64 cents may not seem like much, but TOP would have to climb 1.28% for me even to begin making money.
 With options, commissions are much lower, and the price of the option is far less considering it allows you to control 100 shares.